 Art.
 6 I lit. a GDPR serves our company as the legal basis for processing operations in which we obtain consent for a specific processing purpose.
-Suppose the processing of personal data is needed to fulfil a contract to which the data subject is a party, for example for the delivery of goods or another service or consideration.
-In that case, the processing is based on Art.
+If the processing of personal data is necessary for the performance of a contract to which the data subject is a party, as is the case, for example, with processing operations that are necessary for the delivery of goods or the provision of another service or consideration, the processing is based on Art.
 6 I lit. b GDPR.
-The same applies to such processing operations that are necessary to carry out pre-contractual measures, for example, in cases of inquiries about our products or services.
-Suppose our company is subject to a legal obligation that requires the processing of personal data, such as for the fulfilment of tax obligations.
-In that case, the processing is based on Article 6 I lit. c GDPR.
+The same applies to such processing operations that are necessary to carry out pre-contractual measures, for example in cases of inquiries about our products or services.
+If our company is subject to a legal obligation that requires the processing of personal data, such as for the fulfilment of tax obligations, the processing is based on Article 6 I lit. c GDPR.
 In rare cases, the processing of personal data may become necessary to protect the vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor were injured in our company, and his name, age, health insurance data or other vital information would then have to be passed on to a doctor, hospital or another third party.
+This would be the case, for example, if a visitor were injured in our company and his name, age, health insurance data or other vital information would then have to be passed on to a doctor, hospital or other third party.
 In this case, the processing would be based on Art.
 6 I lit. d GDPR.
 Ultimately, processing operations based on Art.
 6 I lit. f GDPR.
-Processing operations that are not covered by any of the aforementioned legal bases are based on the legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject do not prevail.
-We are permitted to carry out such processing operations in particular because the European legislator has specifically mentioned them.
+Processing operations which are not covered by any of the aforementioned legal bases are based on the legitimate interest of our company or a third party, except where such interests are overridden by the interests, fundamental rights and freedoms of the data subject.
+We are permitted to carry out such processing operations in particular because they have been specifically mentioned by the European legislator.
 In this respect, it took the view that a legitimate interest could be assumed if the data subject is a customer of the controller (recital 47 sentence 2 GDPR).

 Legitimate interests in the processing pursued by the controller or a third party

-Is the processing of personal data based on Article 6 I lit. f GDPR, our legitimate interest is to carry out our business activities for the benefit of the well-being of all our employees and our shareholders.
+Is the processing of personal data based on Article 6 I lit. f GDPR, our legitimate interest is to carry out our business activities.

 Duration for which the personal data will be stored